fetchcord/FetchCord/readme.md

 --time, -t, set custom duration for cycles in seconds.

+--terminal, set custom terminal (useful if using a script or dmenu).

+--termfont, set custom terminal font (useful if neofetch can't get it).

 -h or --help, shows this information above.

 ## Installing on MacOS